Gaspar-Cdv/JS-Scroll-Reveal/README.md

 Or you can change the distance of a specific element, using `sr-distance`, followed by your value (in px).
 For example :

 	<div class='sr-slide-left sr-distance-500'></div>

+You can set up the distance independently for in and out animations.
+For example :

+	<div class='sr-slide-up sr-distance-200 sr-out-slide-up sr-out-distance-400'></div>